 Be open and honest

-I’ll be the first to admit that, when all this virus stuff kicked off in the last couple of weeks, my mental health took a bit of a nosedive.
+When the pandemic first kicked off, my mental health took a bit of a nosedive.
 For the first time, I missed two client deadlines.
 I was more worried and ashamed about having to admit that than anything else.

 Luckily I have the most amazing clients who were both so understanding.
 I spoke with them honestly and openly about what was happening with me.
 I would urge you to do the same if you are also struggling with client deadlines right now.
-There is no shame in admitting these events are affecting your mental health.
-I’d be more surprised if they weren’t.
-Everything you’re feeling right now is normal and you are not alone in your feelings.
-Please do try to remember that and keep talking about what you’re experiencing.
-It will help.
+There’s no shame in admitting when you’re having mental health struggles, particularly when you’re remote working.
+Clients are generally far more understanding than we give them credit for, so be honest if it’s taking you a little longer to complete work.

 Fresh air

-While we are expected to work from home and not go out as much as possible, it’s worth noting that getting outside can do wonders for your mental health.
-Going out for a walk, a run or a bike ride is still possible.
+Getting outside can do wonders for your mental health, so consider going out for a walk, a run or a bike ride when possible.
 If you’re not able to do those things, I’d advocate getting out into your yard or onto your balcony for a bit of time each day.
 Breathe in the fresh air and listen to the world outside your home.
 It will do you so much good mentally.

 Meditation